jsanon01/best-practices/log.md

  - Federated Identity Access using Cognito

 ## Serverless Static Website hosted on S3 bucket
-You can use Amazon S3 to host a static website, which includes individual webpages alond with static content.
+You can use Amazon S3 to host a static website, which includes individual webpages along with static content.
 Such webpages might also contain client-side scripts.

 ![Static Website](https://github.com/jsanon01/best-practices/blob/main/images/static_website.png)
 #### When you configure a bucket as a static website, you must enable: